siddhp1/Obsidian-File-Server/README.md

 The server is built using Python Flask, and I have also made a simple console-based app to test the server's functionality.

-The program can be repurposed to store any files.
+The program can be repurposed for any storage application.